List of content you will read in this article:

 Ideally, this update means that the popular search engine will now be able to better understand what exactly you are looking for and provide you with more relevant search results.

-There are plenty of myths, confusion and link baiting surrounding BERT algorithm.
+There are plenty of myths, confusion, and link baiting surrounding the BERT algorithm.
 Here are a few to watch out for:

 Myth 1: BERT impacts your page’s SEO.

 Since the BERT algorithm helps Google analyze users’ search queries, not web pages, it should have little to no effect on websites’ SEO.
 This doesn’t mean, however, that you should forget about SEO in general.